aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/vlan-interfaces.md

         multicast:
           ipv4:

-            # Boundaries can be either 1 ACL or a list of multicast IP address_range(s)/prefix but not combination of both.
+            # Boundaries can be either list of ACLs or multicast IP address_range(s)/prefix but not combination of both.
             boundaries:

-                # IPv4 access-list name or IPv4 multicast group prefix with mask.
+                # Standard ACL name or multicast IP subnet.
               - boundary: <str; required; unique>
                 out: <bool>
             source_route_export: